mfkucuk/CS-411-Project-2/README.md

 13/12/2023

 # Project Description
 This projects attempts to build a bookmark feature that is better than other web browsers with the new web browser, Flare.
-The project only implements the bookmark feature with a slighthly different approach than other browsers that prioritizes functionality.
+The project only implements the bookmark feature with a slightly different approach than other browsers that prioritizes functionality.

 # How to run the code